dmerejkowsky/blog/content/post/0098-the-virtue-of-incremental-development.md

 We'll have to:

 * Add a new 'feet' key to the `units` dictionary
-* Compute all the coffecient to convert `feet` to all the other units.
+* Compute all the coefficient to convert `feet` to all the other units.
 * Add a `feet` key to all the other dictionaries

 There has to be a better way!